About Us (the people)

 Lisa Graves spearheaded the Koch Docs project, and is its Director and a curator.
 She previously served as a senior advisor in all three branches of the federal government, as Deputy Assistant Attorney General in the Office of Legal Policy at the U.S. Department of Justice, Chief Counsel for Nominations for the U.S. Senate Judiciary Committee, and the Deputy Chief of the Article III Judges Division of the Administrative Office of the U.S. Courts.

 She first began writing about the Koch influence on public policy in 2009 as the Executive Director for the Center for Media and Democracy (CMD), where she launched the award-winning ALECexposed investigation.
 Her work has documented how Koch Industries and special interests funded by Charles and David Koch have influenced federal and state laws, through legislators and through the judiciary.
-She co-founded Documented Investigations, is on the board of the CMD, and is an advisor to UnKoch My Campus.
+She co-founded Documented Investigations, is on the board of the CMD, and has served as an advisor to UnKoch My Campus.

 Her research has been cited in Jane Mayer’s Dark Money, Dan Kaufman’s Fall of Wisconsin, and other books.
 She has appeared as an expert on MSNBC, NBC, CNN, ABC, CBS, CNBC, BBC, C-SPAN, Democracy Now!, and other news shows.
 More information about her bio is available here.

 Connor Gibson is part of Greenpeace’s Investigations team.
 He is a Senior Contributor to Koch Docs and a curator of the site.

 At Greenpeace, Gibson focuses on polluting industries, their front groups running anti-environmental campaigns, particularly Koch Industries and the Koch billionaires.